Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 If you’re just moving down the street — or even across town — consider getting a smaller (and cheaper) moving truck and making multiple trips.
 This might sound like a pain, but it can cut down on potential budget woes and the stress of loading everything at once (and you’ll probably enjoy the nice reprieve that the driving time will give your muscles).

-Ask yourself if you’re comfortable driving a large truck before you commit to a rental.
+Ask yourself if you’re comfortable driving one of the larger moving truck sizes before you commit to renting a moving truck.

 4. Staying Comfortable and Confident While Driving Is a Must.